Wildwood began in the Cooley Mountains and fields.

 Chapter Three: The Return

-When the dust finally settled, she realised something profound: these two versions of Wildwood weren't separate stories.
+When the dust finally settled, she realised something heartfelt: these two versions of Wildwood weren't separate stories.

 The tenderness of the first Wildwood (the earth, the roots, the nourishment) and the grit of the second (the fire, the instinct, the movement) were two halves of the same circle.